Course: Financial Accounting 1

 learning outcomes

-the subject matter of accounting, specifically the characteristics of all parts of assets, liabilities, expenses and income
+the subject matter of accounting, specifically the characteristics of all parts of assets, equity, liabilities, expenses and revenues

-the subject matter of accounting, specifically the characteristics of all parts of assets, liabilities, expenses and income
+the subject matter of accounting, specifically the characteristics of all parts of assets, equity, liabilities, expenses and revenues

 accounting closing operations